WNSR

 WNSR (560 AM) is a commercial radio station licensed to Brentwood, Tennessee, and serving the Nashville metropolitan area.
 It broadcasts a sports radio format, airing a mix of local sports talk shows on weekday mornings and middays with programs from the Infinity Sports Network at other times.
-The majority owner is Randolph Victor Bell with the license held by Southern Wabash Communications of Middle Tennessee, Inc. The studios are on Nolansville Pike (U.S. Route 41A) near Interstate 440 in Nashville.
+Local programming includes The Bill King Show, which airs 6-9am Monday through Friday.The majority owner is Randolph Victor Bell with the license held by Southern Wabash Communications of Middle Tennessee, Inc. The studios are on Nolansville Pike (U.S. Route 41A) near Interstate 440 in Nashville.

 By day, WNSR is powered at 1,000 watts using a non-directional antenna, it reduces power to 75 watts at night to avoid interference to other stations on 560 AM.
 Programming is also heard on 103.9 WRFM in Drakesboro, Kentucky, about 80 miles north of Nashville.
 It is also heard on three FM translators in the Nashville area: 95.9 W240CA and 104.9 W285FB, both in Brentwood and 107.9 W300DO in Smyrna.